roncat/hellodocker/spring-boot-docker/README.md

-## A simple REST example of Java Spring Boot with Docker in CentOS:java8
+## A simple REST example Java Spring Boot with Docker in CentOS:java8

 ### Building project and creating a docker image
 The project is built as a Maven project.
 The docker image will be created if all goes well.